cschuyle/comp-sci/README.md

 ### RDBMS

-Learn one, maybe MySQL (MariaDB), PostgreSQL, Amazon RDS
+Learn one (meaning, also learn SQL), maybe MySQL (MariaDB), PostgreSQL, Amazon RDS

+What is ACID

+What are transactions

+_advanced_ What are transaction isolation levels

+JDBC

+JPA

+ORM
+- Hibernate

 ### NoSQL